sushichop/Puppy/README.md

 ### Basic Usage

 Logging to mutliple transports(e.g. console and file).
+It is recommended that the first argument of each logger be a unique reverse-order FQDN since it is also used internally for a `DispatchQueue`'s label.

 ```Swift
 import Puppy